falkr/ttm4115/pages/unit-1-setup/teamwork-1.md

 - Find the template for the team reflection document in the 'General' channel on Teams.
 It has the name `Team Reflection Template.docx`.
 - Make a copy, replace the `Template` with your two-digit team number, and place it in the 'Shared' section of the public channel for your team.
-- Since this is a document you will need every week, you can make a Tab out of it, if you want.
+- Since this is a document you will need every week, you should store it under the **root directory of your channel**.
+You can also make a Tab out of it, if you want.

 ### Team Roles for This Week